weddingjuma/zushaapp/README.md

 ## Getting started

 - install nodejs, npm, gulp, bower, cordova, ionic & sass (if not already done)
-- `git clone git@github.com:loicknuchel/ionic-starter.git` : clone this repo
+- `git clone git@github.com:denzelwamburu/lb-ng-ionic.git` : clone this repo
-- `cd ionic-starter` : go to folder
+- `cd lb-ng-ionic` : go to folder
 - `bower install` : install app dependencies
 - `npm install` : install build dependencies
 - `ionic setup sass` : use sass
 - `ionic serve` : start the app on your browser

-For the impatients, you can run all these commands in one time : `git clone git@github.com:loicknuchel/ionic-starter.git && cd ionic-starter && bower install && npm install && ionic setup sass && ionic serve`
+For the impatients, you can run all these commands in one time : `git clone git@github.com:denzelwamburu/lb-ng-ionic.git && cd lb-ng-ionic && bower install && npm install && ionic setup sass && ionic serve`

 To run the app on your android device :